cwkingjr/windsor-estates/README.md

 ## Businesses In Windsor Estates

 Our Community FB Group doesn't allow advertising but we have some businesses that operate from the neighborhood or are owned by folks that live in the neighborhood, so I decided to list some of them here.
 These are not recommendations by me unless I explicity say as much here.
 Basically, the listing will be here so folks that live in our neighborhood that want to support others from the neighborhood can find the links.
-They are wholely on their own to evaluation the attributes of the business and choose it or not.
+You are wholely on your own to evaluation the attributes of the business and choose it or not.

 - Placeholder
 - Placeholder Also